 Thanks to Seath bringing him under his wing, Midir naturally grew up alongside Shira, who considers the archdragon to be a dear friend.
 Whether these childhood friends acted as siblings or as master and servant, her unique parentage ensured that the Duke’s daughter could relate to Midir where the other medials could not.
 And no matter how they spent their younger years together, both ultimately stayed as a pair even as they left the royal capital.
 Shira notes that Midir has “returned” to the Ringed City, implying that he had been originally stationed there just like her.
 Indeed, we obtain the rusted crest ornament for Filianore’s crest by killing the archdragon, suggesting that he too is a Spear of the Church.
 And as a spear, he was assigned an important duty whilst the princess entered her long sleep: devouring the Dark.
 With his great power and immortal body, the dragon was well suited to hunting the Abyss until the gods had successfully driven out the Dark for good.
 And so, to protect his charge’s sleep, Midir agreed to this pact and set out into the world.

 Considering his absence from where the Abyss manifested in past games, the Darkeater had in all likelihood been flying around blindly until he spotted signs of the Dark.
 He would then proceed to use his claws, jaws, and fiery breath to tear, gulp down, and sear the Abyss.
 It is certainly an inefficient system, but it was the most that the Church of Filianore could do in their position.
 Nonetheless, it is no surprise that such close contact with the Abyss resulted in it eventually afflicting the dragon.
 As reflected in the frayed katana derived from his soul, Midir’s body has been slowly twisted and degraded by abyssal corruption, the Dark crystallizing upon his stone scales; his mind has been faring no better.
 Yet much like Artorias, he persisted in his duty, devouring the Dark wherever he encountered it.

-And then, the afflicted dragon returned to the Ringed City, most likely have been recalled by the Church of Filianore.
+And then, the afflicted dragon returned to the Ringed City, most likely having been recalled by the Church of Filianore.
 Shira indicates that his homecoming is in accordance with his pact to protect Filianore’s sleep, and we do only see Midir attack us as we attempt to approach her church from the Shared Grave.
 With the Abyss now creeping upon the church’s foundation, the Darkeater was certainly needed.
 And as bearer of Filianore’s crest, the archdragon would undoubtedly hear the summons of Argo or any of the other ranking church members — whether someone of his size could actually be instantly warped back with that magic is another story.
 Regardless of how, Midir ultimately did make it back, but by then, it was already too late.